gw-cs-sd/sd-2017-human-tracking/README.md

 `Motors/readSerialMotorTest/`

 Arduino is serially connected to the Windows computer, and instructions are sent in 1-byte increments.
 This Arduino sketch parses motor control signals sent from the ATV's onboard computer.
-These signals are parsed and the proper Pulse-Width-Modulations are outputted through 6 pins.
-A series of H bridges enables the DC motors to both go forwards and reverse, giving the ATV a very small turning radius.
+These signals are parsed and the proper Pulse Width Modulation (PWM) signals are outputted.
+A series of H bridges enables the DC motors to both go forwards and backwards, giving the ATV a very small turning radius.

 ## To run the code